ptdolan/PhyloTorials/week_0.md

 # Week 0

 ## Concepts and Activities
-This week is a general introduction to phylogenetics, how we go from a collection of sequences to a
+This week is a general introduction to phylogenetics.
+We'll look through the project GitHub and try out the scripts.

 ## Tools
 ### Installing Programs